unumotors/kernel-module-imx-pwm-led/README.md

   - A 'fade' is a buffer of PWM duty-cycle values of fixed sample rate.
 A fade can be played on a PWM channel, so that the output fades between the starting duty-cycle value and the finishing duty-cycle value.
-At the end of the fade, the duty-cycle of the PWM channel is left at the last fade value.
+At the end of the fade, the duty-cycle of the PWM channel is left at the last duty cycle value.
   - A 'cue' is a list of actions to start on one or more channels at the same time.
 The supported actions are:
     - Starting playback of a fade on a given channel.